Sparse matrix linear models for structured high-throughput data: Statistical framework

-where the matrix $B_{p \times q}$ needs to be estimated and the errors are $E_{n \times m}$ (Figure \ref{fig:diagram}).
+where the entries of a matrix $A$ are denoted by $a_{ij}$.
+The matrix $B_{p \times q}$ contains the coefficients that need to be estimated, and $E_{n \times m}$ are the errors (Figure \ref{fig:diagram}).
 For example, in a high-throughput chemical screen of a library of mutants, the response matrix $Y$ would consist of the colony sizes from growing the library of mutants in a variety of chemical conditions.
 Each row would be a separate run of the experiment; each column would represent a specific genetic mutant strain.
 The matrix $X$ would consist of information on the nature and doses of the chemical media in which the mutants were grown, and the matrix $Z$ would have information on which gene was mutated.
 The linear model allows us to model the effect of both the genes and the chemicals on colony size.
+The model is an example of a bilinear model.
+If $Z$ is an identity matrix, the model reduces to fitting a linear model with the same row covariates ($X$) for all columns of $Y$.
+Likewise, if $X$ is an identity matrix, the model reduces to fitting a linear model to each row of $Y$ using the column covariates ($Z$).
+Models of this form are also found in functional regression if the response function is observed on a regular grid \citep{ramsay2005functional}.

+Note that our model may be expressed in its vectorized form as follows.
+If $\hbox{vec}$ is the vectorization operator that stacks columns of a matrix into a single column vector, we can write equation (\ref{eq:mlm}) as

+This is in the form of the familiar linear regression model $y = \mathbf{X} \beta + \epsilon$, where $y = \text{vec}(Y)$, $\mathbf{X} = Z\otimes X$, $\beta = \text{vec}(B)$, and $\epsilon = \text{vec}(E)$.
+While the two representations are mathematically equivalent, representing the data as a matrix linear model using Equation (\ref{eq:mlm}) is computationally much more efficient.
+Even if the covariate matrices $X$ and $Z$ are moderately large, their Kronecker product can be prohibitively large.
+We elaborate more on this point later in this section.